quangnd/marktrapp.com/jekyll/blog/_posts/2014-03-15-history-science-cosmos.md

 #### Exoplanets and rogue planets

 This segment is a bit hamfisted and disjointed.
 It starts off innocently enough, with a factually correct description of how many planets theorized to be orbiting other stars in the galaxy.
-But then deGrasse Tyson wonders, "what do we know about life?
+But then Tyson wonders, "what do we know about life?
 We've met only one kind so far: Earthlife." and then immeditely starts talking about rogue planets.

 To be clear: weird, strange new forms of life that defy our conventional understanding of the term are not limited to rogue planets.
 We may find such things even in our own backyard, on satelites like Jupiter's Europa, or even Saturn's Titan.